mkazhdan/ShapeGradientDomain/README.md

 <HR>
 <A NAME="NOTES"><B>NOTES</B></A><br>
 <UL>
-<LI>The code requires a numberical solver and supports either <A HREF="http://eigen.tuxfamily.org">Eigen</A> or <A HREF="http://faculty.cse.tamu.edu/davis/suitesparse.html">CHOLMOD</A>.
+<LI> The code requires a numberical solver and supports either <A HREF="http://eigen.tuxfamily.org">Eigen</A> or <A HREF="http://faculty.cse.tamu.edu/davis/suitesparse.html">CHOLMOD</A>.
 There are visual studio project files and Makefiles for both.
 (The code should be easy to interface with Eigen.
 CHOLMOD promises to be trickier.)<br>
-If you are using Eigen and your implementation is backed by <A HREF="https://software.intel.com/en-us/intel-mkl/">Intel's Math Kernel Library</A> (see discussion <A HREF="https://eigen.tuxfamily.org/dox/TopicUsingIntelMKL.html">here</A>), enable the EIGEN_USE_MKL_ALL flag in NormalSmooth.cpp and ShapeGradientDomain.cpp to take advantage of the more efficient solver.
+If you are using Eigen and your implementation is backed by <A HREF="https://software.intel.com/en-us/intel-mkl/">Intel's Math Kernel Library</A> (see discussion <A HREF="https://eigen.tuxfamily.org/dox/TopicUsingIntelMKL.html">here</A>), use the "Eigen.MKL" Makefile/VS project to take advantage of the more efficient solver.
+(The different versions of the <A HREF="www.cs.jhu.edu/~misha/Code/ShapeGradientDomain/ShapeGradientDomain.x64.zip">Windows executables</A> are similarly compiled with the different solvers.)
 </UL>

 <HR>